 What are the tax reporting rules if I sell on online marketplaces?

-As of 1st January 2025, online marketplaces will be legally obligated to tell HMRC about what you earn from selling through their platforms if you’re classed as an online trader.
+Due to the number of people using online marketplaces like Vinted, Depop, eBay, Etsy, and beyond to sell online, the marketplaces are legally obligated to tell HMRC about what you earn from selling through their platforms if you’re classed as an online trader.

 Am I classed as an online trader?